youjin1207/EvidenceIV/README.md

 ### Information

-- Author: Anqi Zhao,Youjin Lee, Dylan Small, and Bikram Karmakar
+- **Author**: Anqi Zhao,Youjin Lee, Dylan Small, and Bikram Karmakar
-- Required packages: MASS, dplyr, ivreg, senstrat, MatchIt, lmtest, sandwich, xtable, sensitivitymv
+- **Required packages**: MASS, dplyr, ivreg, senstrat, MatchIt, lmtest, sandwich, xtable, sensitivitymv

 ### Code

 - `code/design.R`: This code investigates the effect of different design ratios.
+This replicates Tabel 1.

 - `code/BB_RD_2SLS.R`: This code investigates the validity of balanced block design in comparison with the reinforced analysis and two stage least squares regression.
+This replicates Table 2.

-- `code/power_analysis.R`:
+- `code/power_analysis.R`: This code investigates power of sensitivity analysis for valid analyses.
+This replicates Table 3.

 - `code/two_IVs.R`: This code generates two nested instruments and implements the mutual stratification and the Kruskal-Wallis test.
 This replicates Figure 1.